Terence Keel, "Belief, Race, and Nihilism in American Biomedical Science"

 RSVP Required for in person attendance | RSVP not required for Zoom participation

 Due to COVID, the university is requiring all in-person events to track attendance.

 Visitors who enter campus buildings must be sponsored by a Princeton University faculty member, employee or graduate student and approved by the administrative department head or manager of the sponsor.
 For more information, consult the University’s Visitor Policy: ehs.princeton.edu/VisitorPolicy

-For questions or to RSVP, please contact Lee Horinko at firstname.lastname@example.org.
+For questions, to RSVP or get the zoom link, please contact Lee Horinko at firstname.lastname@example.org.